-University of Northumbria at Newcastle processes personal data in accordance with our obligations under the General Data Protection Regulations ('GDPR') and is a registered Data Controller with the Information Commissioner's Office ('ICO'), which is the supervisory authority responsible for the oversight and enforcement of Data Protection Legislation within the United Kingdom.
+The University processes personal data in accordance with our obligations under the General Data Protection Regulations (GDPR), the Data Protection Act 2018 and any related UK data protection legislation.

+The University is a registered as a Data Controller with the Information Commissioner's Office (ICO), which is the supervisory authority responsible for the oversight and enforcement of data protection legislation within the United Kingdom.
+The registration details are as follows: